 File an E. coli O157 lawsuit to help with medical expenses, cost of care and lost income, also pain and suffering compensation.
 Our lawyers can help you get the money you deserve.

 Our lawyers recently won a $7.5 million E. coli O157:H7 lawsuit.
-The $7.5 million verdict was won on behalf of a client who contracted an E. coli infection and then developed hemolytic uremic syndrome, a type of kidney failure.
+Our client was a child who contracted an E. coli infection and then developed hemolytic uremic syndrome, a type of kidney failure.
 Our E. coli lawyers are now representing people sickened in the E. coli outbreaks linked to ground beef and romaine lettuce.
 The Cargill ground beef outbreak has sickened 17 people, one of whom died.
 The romaine lettuce outbreak sickened over 190 people, 5 of whom died.

 Our law firm helps families whose loved ones have been sickened by E. coli O157:H7.
 A lawsuit can help the family with medical expenses, cost of care and lost income.
 The suit can also recover pain and suffering compensation for the person who was sickened.
 Many of our clients have been young children.